aaronjn78/Bitwise-Logic-Calculator/README.md

     = added request to user for second binary number
     - moved invalid entry message to method that checks for valid binary number

+Commit 3:
+    - added function to calculate bitwise AND logic
+    - added String variables to hold the validated user input arrays to make it possible to parse the integer values to perform calculations